RhizApp/rhizproto/README.md

-# Rhiz Protocol - The Relationship Layer of the Internet
+# Rhiz Protocol - The Relationship Layer of the Web

 **AT Protocol Native | Federation-Ready | User-Owned Data**